eduvpn/python-eduvpn-client/doc/introduction.rst

 Contributions are more than welcome!
 If you experience any problems let us know in the bug tracker.
 We accept patches in the form of github pull requests.
 Please make sure your code works with python 2 and python3, and is pep8 compatible.
 Also make sure the test suit actually passes all tests.
-We use docker in some of the tests so you need to have that installed and configured.